-International Covenant on Civil and Political Rights, 1966, Art.
+9 International Covenant on Civil and Political Rights, 1966, Art.
 7; Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, 1984 and Optional Protocol, 2002; European Convention on Human Rights, 1950, Art.
 3; European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, 1987; Standard minimum Rules for the Treatment of Prisoners (European Prison Rules), the Council of Europe, 2006; Constitution of Montenegro, Art.
 28; Criminal Code, Art.
 166a, Art.
 167; Law on Execution of Criminal Sanctions, Art.
 14b; Rules on the Performance of Security Service, Weapons and Equipment of Security Officers in AECS, Art.
 54.

-necessary measures to prevent ill-treatment among the prisoners.
-The State is obliged to take measures to prevent all forms of abuse.
+Ill-treatment can occur in various forms, most common of which are abuse of coercive measures by prison officers, poor living conditions, denial of necessary medical treatment, failure to take necessary measures to prevent ill-treatment among the prisoners.
+The state is obliged to take measures to prevent all forms of abuse.